PFAS contamination topic of heated discussions at final Oscoda budget workshop

-OSCODA – Cathy Wusterbarth, the spouse of Oscoda Township Trustee Steve Wusterbarth and co-founder of NOW (Need Our Water) used both public comment opportunities at the township’s final 2023 budget workshop to address PFAS (per- and polyfluoroalkyl substances) contamination in the township.
+OSCODA — Cathy Wusterbarth, the spouse of Oscoda Township Trustee Steve Wusterbarth and co-founder of NOW (Need Our Water) used both public comment opportunities at the township’s final 2023 budget workshop to address PFAS and polyfluoroalkyl substances contamination in the township.

 Wusterbarth also addressed the PFAS plume that effects Ratliff Park and Van Etten Lake.
 Wusterbarth said that the Air Force did not want to address the plume, however, NOW working with legislators was able to get remediation put in place.
 Wusterbarth asked that township officials answer her questions and accept meeting invitations when she sends them.